 Google Blocking Users from Search Results with Automated Queries Error

-Clicking a link you are then directed to a page https://support.google.com/websearch/bin/answer.py?hl=en&answer=86640&rd=1 that claims it has found unusual traffic from your computer network.
-It then provides troubleshooting tips.
-It advises checking for Malware using HiJack this.
-I have to admit at this point the frustration level was increasing and beginning to get the better of me.
-A quick walk outside for some fresh air soon restores my inner-calm.
-Okay let’s tackle the problem using their suggestions.
+At this point, the frustration level was increasing and beginning to get the better of me.
+A quick walk outside for some fresh air soon restores my inner calm.
 We resort to using Microsoft’s Bing to search for some answers to our now pressing and immediate problem.

 Troubleshooting Google’s Blocking of Search Results

-Google says if the problem persists then your network administrator should contact us.
+Google says if the problem persists then “your network administrator should contact us”.
 They provide a link for additional information.
 Once there you fill out your name, email address, country, IP address, number of users affected, and date Google started blocking.
-Now you cannot submit that address if you do not submit your IP!
-It provides a pop-up window that goes to WhatsmyIP.org and lets you retrieve your IP address results.
+You cannot submit that address if you do not submit your IP!

 28 replies